-Doors are an integral feature in any residential building and from handles to hinges, locks to latches, the function each doorway is required to perform will govern the choice of door furniture that is needed.
+Doors are an integral feature in any residential building and from handles to hinges, locks to latches, the function each doorway is required to perform will govern the choice of ironmongery and door furniture that is needed.

 Depending on their location, some doors may simply need to close and be held shut.
 Others will be required to lock securely.
 This includes external-facing doors, where security will be of paramount importance, but also internal doors, such as bathrooms and studies.
 In other scenarios, easy ingress and egress are more important.